-- (2) Where the affairs of a body corporate are managed by its members, this section shall apply in relation to the acts and defaults of a member in connection with his functions of management as if he were a director of the body corporate. - 257.
-(1) Whoever, being an officer of a body corporate or unincorporated association (or person purporting to act as such), with intent to deceive members or creditors of the body corporate or association about its affairs, publishes or concurs in publishing a written statement or account which to his knowledge is or may be misleading, false or deceptive in a material particular, is guilty of an offence and liable to imprisonment for seven years.
+- 256. (1) Where an offence committed by a body corporate under section 247, 248 or 255 is proved to have been committed with the consent or connivance of any director, manager, secretary or similar officer of the body corporate, or any person who was purporting to act in such capacity, he as well as the body corporate shall be liable to be proceeded against and punished accordingly. - (2) Where the affairs of a body corporate are managed by its members, this section shall apply in relation to the acts and defaults of a member in connection with his functions of management as if he were a director of the body corporate.

+257. (1) A person who, being an officer of a body corporate or unincorporated association (or person purporting to act as such), with intent to deceive members or creditors of the body corporate or association about its affairs, publishes or concurs in publishing a written statement or account which to his knowledge is or may be misleading, false or deceptive in a material particular, commits an offence and is liable to imprisonment for seven years.